Cobra Power Station Crash Course

 USB-A & USB-C Outlets

 The “fast charging bank” includes two USB-A outlets and one USB-C outlet.
-These outlets are naturally suitable for smartphones and other electronics but also for smaller power tools, like a handheld cordless screwdriver or drill.
+These outlets are suitable for smartphones, various electronics, and smaller power tools, like a handheld cordless screwdriver or drill.
 We have also used the USB-A outlets to charge our small Jawbone Bluetooth speaker.

 When the Cobra Power Station has a full internal battery, it can charge the average smartphone to 100 percent 24 times, a tablet eight times, and a pair of Bluetooth headphones nearly 50 times.